pratik-choudhari/docker-guide/markdown_files/docker_image.md

 <pre>- docker image push [OPTIONS] NAME[:TAG]
 - docker push [OPTIONS] NAME[:TAG]</pre>

-Description: Push images to docker hub.
+Push images to docker hub.
 Any user can push his custom image for sharing or for future use.
 Users can push frequently used images and pull them whenever required to avoid image recreation.

 Examples:
 - `docker image push my_custom_go_image:development`